farahmalik11/project-5/README.md

 * Citation: Dieter, C.A., Linsey, K.S., Caldwell, R.R., Harris, M.A., Ivahnenko, T.I., Lovelace, J.K., Maupin, M.A., and Barber, N.L., 2018, Estimated Use of Water in the United States County-Level Data for 2015 (ver.
 2.0, June 2018): U.S. Geological Survey data release, https://doi.org/10.5066/F7TB15V5.

 #### Data Preparation Steps:
-1. The following columns were removed: unnamed: 0, year, state, and county name.
+1. The following columns were removed: year, state, and county name.
 2. FIPS code column names were standardized to just 'fips'.
-3. All values of '--', were changed to 0, as this was likely the case if the information was not received from the county.
+3. All values of '--', were changed to 0, as this was determined to be the case where the information was not provided by the county or sourced by the U.S.G.S.
 4. For any value that was based on days or supply (e.g., number of days or gallons per day), NaN values were adjusted to 0.
 It is likely these values were 0 if they were not given by the counties.
 5. Averages were used in place of NaN for values that were population or temperature based.